CHP has ten employees who come from a variety of backgrounds and offer a broad range of experience to the organisation.

 Ian Gough, Manager Consumer Programs

-Ian manages CHP’s consumer programs – the Peer Education Support Program (PESP) and the Homelessness Advocacy Service (HAS).
-During his 18 years in the sector Ian has worked in areas ranging from case management through to service delivery.
+Ian manages CHP’s capacity building activities and consumer programs – the Peer Education Support Program and the Homelessness Advocacy Service.
+During his 20 plus years in the community sector Ian has worked in the residential care, family, youth and homelessness sectors.
 Ian believes that consumer participation is integral to the improvement of the homelessness service system.

 Phone: 8415 6212